pekwm/pekwm/doc/autoproperties.md

 }
 ```

-Autoproperties have an both an old and new style matching clients.
+Autoproperties have both an old and new style matching clients.
 The
 new style was introduced to support using configuration template
 overwriting.